 If you have a defined contribution pension

-If you have a defined contribution – or pension pot type of pension – the rules allow you to take as much or as little out of it as you want.
+If you have a defined contribution or pension pot type of pension, the rules usually allow you to take as much or as little out of it as you want once you reach the age of 55.

-However, if your pension is worth more than £30,000 and has what are known as ‘safeguarded benefits’ you cannot take money out of unless you’ve taken financial advice These benefits are typically a guaranteed annuity rate, which is generally much higher than any annuity rate you would get in the open marketplace today, or a guaranteed minimum pension.
+However, if your pension is worth more than £30,000 and has what are known as ‘safeguarded benefits’, you can’t take money out of it unless you’ve taken financial advice first.
+These benefits are typically a guaranteed annuity rate, which is generally much higher than any annuity rate you would get in the open marketplace today, or a guaranteed minimum pension.

 Only some defined contribution (DC) pensions have safeguarded benefits, with these types of benefits more commonly associated with defined benefit pensions.